stepquick/stepquick.github.io/content/blog/notes-from-using-tfs-continuous-integration/index.md

 ---
-title: "Notes from using TFS for continuous deploymentb"
+title: "Notes from using TFS for continuous deployment"
 date: 2019-04-06 16:56:33-07:00
 ---